Please read the policy statement and disclaimer before reading the answers on this page.

 Q6: How do individuals qualify to Women's Nationals?

-A5: The women can qualify to Nationals as All-Arounders or Event Winners.
+A5: The women can qualify to Nationals as All-Arounders or Event Specialists.
 The top AAers in each Regional, NOT on a qualifying team advance to Nationals.
 The top event placer not on an advancing team on each individual event will also qualify.